cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 # Javadoc and API Documentation

+## Prerequisites

+This tutorial assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
+To get the most out of this tutorial, you should follow along and take notes.

+## Course-Specific Learning Outcomes

+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO3.c:** Generate user-facing API documentation for a software solution.

+## Introduction

 A well written, organized collection of code provides an **Application Programming Interface (API)** for users of that code.
 That is, the design choices that were made in the naming of certain things such as classes and methods impose an interface that programmers must follow when interacting with